bacalhau-project/bacalhau/docs/intro.md

 - The project and [architecture overview](about-bacalhau/architecture.md).
 - A [short guide](getting-started/installation.md) to help install and start using the CLI.

-If you would like to learn more, join our community on [Slack](https://filecoinproject.slack.com/archives/C02RLM3JHUY)!
+If you would like to learn more, join our community on #bacalhau channel [Slack](https://filecoin.io/slack)!